vib-tcp/nextflow-workshop/README.md

 **Exercise 1.3**

-Building on exercise 1.2 and using the `map` operator, create 2 channels, one containing the sampleId and the forward read as a tuple and the second containing the sampleId and reverse read as a tuple.
-Use the `view` operator to inspect the contents of thsee channels.
+Building on exercise 1.2 and using the `map` operator, create 2 channels, one containing the name of the boardgame and the second containing the release year.
+Use the `view` operator to inspect the contents of these channels.

 ********